Ciela-Institute/milex_scheduler/README.md

 Milex Scheduler is a package that simplifies the process of scheduling and running jobs on a SLURM cluster.
 It provides an abstraction layer over the SLURM shell scripts, allowing you to schedule jobs with a single command line interface (CLI) tool.

 TODO: Clarify the docs.
 Should have usage first with simple examples
-TODO: Mention the append features, distinction between task and job (useful for chaining them)
+TODO: Mention the append feature
 TODO: mention the key functions that can be used in a package.
 TODO: Have a function that runs a job, without necessarily loading it.
 Might be useful for sampling package?
 TODO: A way to handle the machine that does not enter the script in the spirit of reproducibility